 The color of “the tents of Kedar” is emphasized with ɓɔ́íɔ̧m, another ideophone that is used to describe a beautiful bronze or glowing brown (like the outer leather covering the tents of the Kedar people).

-Ideophones are a class of sound symbolic words expressing human sensation that are used as literary devices in many Central African languages.
+Ideophones are a class of sound symbolic words expressing human sensation that are used as literary devices in many African languages.
 Since the subject matter of Songs of Songs is particularly conducive to the use of ideophones, there are a total of 30 ideophones in the Gbaya Bible in that short biblical book alone.
 (Source: Philip Noss)

-Ideophones are a class of sound symbolic words expressing human sensation that are used as literary devices in many Central African languages.
-Since the subject matter of Songs of Songs is particularly conducive to the use of ideophones, there are a total of 30 ideophones in the Gbaya Bible in that short biblical book alone.
+Ideophones are a class of sound symbolic words expressing human sensation that are used as literary devices in many African languages.
 (Source: Philip Noss)

 The Greek that is translated in English as “mustard seed” is translated in Muna as “wonolita seed.”
 René van den Berg explains: “The mustard plant rarely exceeds 50 cm in height.
 A wonolita is a big forest tree growing from a tiny seed.”